 This onboarding approach focuses on communicating the value of an app.
 Rather than explicitly telling users how to perform tasks, it tells the story of why they should.

-In the example below, The Pattern app tells users why they should use their Bond feature — namely, to explore their compatibility (romantically and platonically) with other users and gain insight about the dynamics of those relationships.
+In the example below, The Pattern app tells users why they should use their Bond feature — namely, to explore their compatibility (romantically and platonically) with other users and gain insight into the dynamics of those relationships.
 Although the images in the slides show screenshots of the feature that will allow them to do this, the card doesn't instruct them on how to use the tool.

 Communicating the value of using an app can be a powerful motivator.
 It generates excitement and encourages users to emotionally invest in the concept before getting started — two characteristics which can equate to greater app engagement and loyalty.